The Racial Politics of Black Panther

 Warning: spoilers ahead.

-2. The relationship between the Marvel Black Panther and prominent 1960s civil rights groups and leaders is...complicated.
+2. The relationship between the Marvel Black Panther and the prominent 1960s civil rights groups and leaders is... complicated.

 “I contemplate a return to your country, Ben Grimm, where [the Black Panther name] has — political connotations.
 I neither condemn nor condone those who have taken up the name — but T’Challa is a law until himself.
 Hence, the new name — a minor point, at best, since the panther is a leopard.”